adrian3/whisper/_dropbox/setup_revb47be46830.md

 ## Installation
-First download or clone the [Steam git repository](https://github.com/adrian3/steam).
-You will note that Steam is made up of three folders, each of which is important.
+First download or clone the [Whisper git repository](https://github.com/adrian3/Whisper).
+You will note that Whisper is made up of three folders, each of which is important.
 The _admin folder contains a config file that you will edit (see below), the main page where you will manage the syncing (index.php?password=yourpassword), and all the vendor files (which you shouldn't have to mess with).

-Copy the Steam folders (_admin, _dropbox, and _themes) to your server, probably in the root directory if you want Steam to power your homepage.
-You can delete all the demo files in the _dropbox folder (this is where Steam will put the files it syncs from your Dropbox account).
-You can also delete the files in the root so all you are left with are the three Steam folders.
+Copy the Whisper folders (_admin, _dropbox, and _themes) to your server, probably in the root directory if you want Whisper to power your homepage.
+You can delete all the demo files in the _dropbox folder (this is where Whisper will put the files it syncs from your Dropbox account).
+You can also delete the files in the root so all you are left with are the three Whisper folders.

 Modify the contents of _admin/config-SAMPLE.php then rename it to config.php.
 [For more information about the config.php file, go here](config.html).